 Remember the sun?
 Me too.
 I’m told that it will be back at some point in the future, but right now we’re stuck with frosty mornings and cloudy days.
 And with that, all I want to eat and soups and stews and wonderfully warming curries, just like this suuuupppper tasty Cambodian Prawn Curry.

-In Cambodia this curry is known as ‘Amok’ and is traditionally made with white fish.
+In Cambodia, this curry is known as ‘Amok’ and is traditionally made with white fish.
 It has a beautifully fragrant curry paste as its base, made from lemongrass, shallot, garlic, ginger and turmeric which is then mixed with coconut milk.
-Instead of fish I’ve gone with prawns but you could stick with white fish if you’d prefer.
-Or you could go totally veggie and throw in some butternut squash, aubergine or tofu.
-Versatility at its finest!
+Instead of fish I’ve gone with

 The first thing to consider is what you are going to use to make the curry paste.
 Traditionally you would use a pestle and mortar.
 Start by bashing up toasted spices until they are a coarse powder, then begin adding in other ingredients like garlic, ginger and lemongrass.
 Salt is a good abrasive then helps break down the ingredients.
 While this method is great, it takes a lot longer and (if you’re weak like me) you’ll possibly lose sensation in your arms.

-For this recipe instead of using a pestle and mortar I have used my favourite Bosch Food Processor with the Mini Chopped accessory.
-It mashes everything up into a paste with very little elbow grease from yourself.
-IT IS MY KITCHEN HERO.
-And then best for curry pastes and herby sauces.
-You could also use a food processor, but you don’t get quite as fine a paste unless you are making a large quantity, and will need to scrape the sides with a spatula to ensure everything gets processed.
+For this recipe instead of using a pestle and mortar, I have used an electronic mini chopper which mashes everything up into a paste with very little elbow grease from yourself.
+It is great for curry pastes and herby sauces like pesto.
+You could use a food processor instead, but you don’t get quite as fine a paste unless you are making a large quantity, and will need to scrape the sides with a spatula to ensure everything gets processed.